NeoMem: Hardware/Software Co-Design for CXL-Native Memory Tiering: Introduction

-In contrast to previous studies using emulation to prototype their designs~\cite{pond, tpp, sha2023vtmm}, NeoMem is implemented on a \textbf{real} CXL-enabled FPGA platform.
-On the software front, we implement NeoMem's driver and memory tiering daemon atop the Linux kernel v6.3.
-To summarize, we have made the following key contributions: \begin{itemize}[leftmargin=1em] \item \emph{Analysis of Limitations.} We investigate the limitations of existing memory tiering methods and demonstrate the necessity of an efficient memory access profiling technique in emerging CXL-based tiered memory systems (Sec. \ref{sec:background}). \item \emph{\rev{NeoMem Solution}.} We propose a novel NeoMem \rev{solution}, which leverages a dedicated hardware profiler, NeoProf, in memory-side controller to realize efficient memory profiling (Sec. \ref{sec:neomem}).
-We carefully design the architecture of NeoProf to ensure high profiling accuracy and low overhead (Section~\ref{sec:neoprof}).
-Based on NeoProf, we introduce NeoMem's software design and dynamic migration policy (Sec. \ref{sec:neomem_software}). \item \emph{Real-Platform Prototyping.} We conduct real-platform prototyping of NeoMem based on a CXL-enabled FPGA platform and Linux kernel v6.3 with our NeoMem patch (Sec. \ref{sec:eval}).
-Compared to several existing memory-tiering mechanisms, NeoMem achieves \rev{$32\%$ to $67\%$} geomeam speedup. \end{itemize}
+In contrast to previous studies using emulation to prototype their designs~\cite{pond, tpp, sha2023vtmm}, NeoMem is validated on a \textbf{real} FPGA-based CXL memory platform.
+We implement NeoMem's driver and memory tiering daemon in the Linux kernel v6.3.
+Both the software and hardware components are publicly available in the provided repository\footnote{~\url{https://github.com/PKUZHOU/NeoMem-MICRO-2024}}.
+To summarize, we have made the following key contributions: \begin{itemize}[leftmargin=1em] \item \emph{Limitation Analysis.} We investigate the limitations of existing memory tiering methods and demonstrate the necessity of an efficient memory access profiling technique in emerging CXL-based tiered memory systems (Sec. \ref{sec:background}). \item \emph{{NeoMem Solution}.} We propose a novel NeoMem {solution}, which leverages a dedicated hardware profiler, NeoProf, in memory-side controller to realize efficient memory profiling (Sec. \ref{sec:neomem}).
+We carefully design the architecture of NeoProf to ensure high profiling accuracy and low overhead (Sec.~\ref{sec:neoprof}).
+Based on NeoProf, we introduce NeoMem's software design and dynamic migration policy (Sec. \ref{sec:neomem_software}). \item \emph{Real-Platform Prototyping.} We conduct real-platform prototyping of NeoMem based on a CXL-enabled FPGA platform and Linux kernel v6.3 with our NeoMem patch (Sec. \ref{sec:eval}). \end{itemize}

+According to our evaluation, NeoMem achieves {$32\%$ to $67\%$} geomeam speedup on eight representative benchmarks compared to several existing memory-tiering solutions.